 5. His/her full affiliations along with an e-mail adress for the submission of papers on the subject of the Session-Workshop or Minisymposium.

 Attention Note: The maximum number of papers per author is four (4)

-In the Proceedings of ICNAAM 2017 the Sessions-Workshops and Minisymposia will lie in a separate section of the Volume with a Preface created by the organizer.
+In the Proceedings of ICNAAM 2020 the Sessions-Workshops and Minisymposia will lie in a separate section of the Volume with a Preface created by the organizer.
 Occasionally, the organizer must inform us about the participation of his/her Session.
-If a Session consists of at least 6 registrations, the organizer will be granted free registration for ICNAAM 2017.
+If a Session consists of at least 6 registrations, the organizer will be granted free registration for ICNAAM 2020.
 If a Symposium consists of at least 10 registrations, the organizer will be granted free registration and have a part of the accomodation expenses covered.

 If a participant wants to send a paper to a Symposium mentioned below, please use the e-mail address(es) of the organizer(s).

 PROPOSALS SESSIONS AND MINISYMPOSIA WHICH

 HAVE BEEN APPROVED (UPDATED)

 1) Title: The 15th International Symposium on Numerical Analysis of Fluid Flows, Heat and Mass Transfer - Numerical Fluids 2020

 Organizer: Prof. Dr. Dia Zeidan, School of Basic Sciences and Humanities, German Jordanian University, Amman, Jordan